Statistical Inference with M-Estimators on Adaptively Collected Data: Adaptively Weighted M-Estimators

-Since the weights $W_t = \sqrt{ \frac{\pi_{A_t}^{\TN{eval}}}{\pi_{t,A_t}} }$ have the effect of changing the sampling measure of the conditional variance from the adaptive policy $\pi_{t}$ to evaluation policy $\pi^{\TN{eval}}$, they can be interpreted as square-root importance weights or square-root Radon--Nikodym derivative weights.
-Note that in the setting that the action space $\MC{A}$ is finite, the conditional Lindeberg condition will also hold if we let $W_t = \frac{1}{ \sqrt{\pi_{t,A_t}}}$; this is equivalent to setting the evaluation policy $\pi^{\TN{eval}}$ to the uniform policy over $\MC{A}$.
-The square-root importance weights we use are a form of variance stabilizing weights, akin to those introduced in \citet{athey} for estimating mean rewards and differences in mean rewards on data collected using multi-armed bandits.
-In fact, in the special case that $|\MC{A}| = K$ and $\phi(X_t, A_t) = [\1_{A_t=1}, \1_{A_t=2}, ..., \1_{A_t=K}]^\top$, the adaptively weighted least squares estimator is equivalent to the weighted average estimator of \citet{athey}.
+The square-root importance weights are a form of variance stabilizing weights, akin to those introduced in \citet{athey} for estimating means and differences in means on data collected with multi-armed bandits.
+In fact, in the special case that $|\MC{A}| < \infty$ and $\phi(X_t, A_t) = [\1_{A_t=1}, \1_{A_t=2}, ..., \1_{A_t=|\MC{A}|}]^\top$, the adaptively weighted least-squares estimator is equivalent to the weighted average estimator of \citet{athey}.
+See Section \ref{sec:relatedwork} for more on \citet{athey}.

-In Figure \ref{fig:illustrating_weighting}, we show plots of the least squares estimator z-statistic both with and without adaptive weighting for data collected using Thompson Sampling on a two-arm bandit.
-It is clear that the least squares z-statistic for estimators of $\theta_1^*$ is much closer to a normal distribution with adaptive weighting.